 - Do eagles and foxes ever run into each other?

-There are sixty-eight species of eagle worldwide, and every one of them is carnivorous.
+There are sixty-eight species of eagle worldwide, and everyone is carnivorous.
 These meat-eating raptors live on every continent except Antarctica and often nest in old trees, dead trees, tall rocks, and even on cliffs.

 There are forty-five species of fox worldwide, but scientists only consider twelve of those species to be “true foxes” or members of the genus Vulpes.
 Foxes live on every continent except Antarctica.

 Foxes den in hollowed-out trees and logs, inside caves, amid rocks, or even in burrows left by other animals.
 A fox’s den usually has multiple entrances and exits to provide an escape in times of danger.

 Eagles are opportunistic eaters and eat a wide range of small mammals, birds, and fish.
 Some of the most common eagle prey items include:

 - Ground squirrels